 - Also s determination of the depth of your surrounding water table and bedrock.

-- Drainage for runoff water (away from house and away from neighboring properties).
+- Drainage for runoff water (away from the house and away from neighbouring properties).

 - Access to utilities on site (main sewer, electrical and gas).

 These items will be researched with the guidance of your design and build team.